The claimants details have been changed but this is indeed a true case

 “We carried out thorough investigations including obtaining copies of the police accident report and witness statements.
 It turned out that an individual had caused the accident by driving erratically.
 The bus driver had no opportunity to avoid doing what he did, that is to say he had undertaken an emergency stop to avoid colliding with the driver.
 We pursued a claim through the Motor Insurers Bureau who acts as an insurer where a party is not insured.

-“I also claimed for past and future help and assistance.
-Because of the injuries suffered, my client struggled with heavier household chores said Jason Claridge.
-The Psychologist, when he saw my client, advised she would need psychological therapy in order to assist her.
-I therefore produced a Schedule of Financial Losses which was as follows:
+Jason also claimed for past and future help and assistance.
+Because of the injuries suffered, the client struggled with heavier household chores.
+The Psychologist, when he saw the client, advised she would need psychological therapy in order to assist her.
+Jason therefore produced a Schedule of Financial Losses which was as follows:

 Travel – £46.80